AdguardTeam/KnowledgeBaseVPN/docs/miscellaneous/beta-testing.md

 * Find us on various social media platforms, like [Facebook](https://www.facebook.com/AdguardEn/), [Reddit](https://www.reddit.com/r/Adguard/), etc. However, this is not the most efficient way to discuss technical matters.

 * Email our support team from the Support tab in the app or write directly to [support@adguard.com](mailto:support@adguard.com).

-### What else?

-There is not much more to add.
-You don't have to go out of your way to find bugs.
-You can continue using AdGuard VPN as usual.
-And in case you encounter a problem, be sure to let us know about it!